FrederikBenirschke/LimitOrderBook/Readme.md

 When a new limit order arrives, it is compared with the existing orders in the LOB.
 If there is an existing order with a matching price, the order is filled.
 The quantity of the incoming order is matched against the existing order.
 If the incoming order cannot be fully filled, the remaining quantity is added to the LOB.

-The order matching process in the LOB  that is implemented here is based on the principle of First-in-first-out (FIFO).
+The order matching process in the LOB implemented here follows the principle of First-in, First-out (FIFO).
 This means that the order that has been in the LOB for the longest time is matched first.
 If there are multiple orders with the same price, the order that was added to the LOB first is matched first.

 The LOB ensures that the orders are matched in a fair and efficient manner.
 It helps maintain the integrity and transparency of the market.
 Traders can gain insights into market depth and liquidity by monitoring the contents of the LOB.